eduwel/GitPractice/gitcheat.md

 2) GitHub .. hosting site for various repositories.
 You can pool gits on hithub.
 – make copies, edit, propose changes
-– can also make copies of others, edit & propose changes = COLLABORATION
+– can also make copies of others, edit & propose changes;
+= COLLABORATION

 3) MARKDOWN